vmware/versatile-data-kit/projects/vdk-plugins/vdk-jupyter/build-job-tutorial-temp/tutorial.md

 ### 2. Await Operation Status Update

-- Stay tuned for a status update on the job creation operation.
+- Wait for a status update on the job creation operation.

 ![VDK Creation Status](images/create-status-update.png)